Dates to Remember

 Fall schedules will be entered by the Registration Office soon after your transfer credits have been processed.
 Send in an official copy of your transcript as soon as possible.
-Call or e-mail me if you have questions, email@example.com I will be available in summer to help with planning.
-Transfer Student orientation week advising is scheduled Friday, August 30 in EERC 131, 1-3:30.
+Email firstname.lastname@example.org if you have questions, I will be available in July and August to help with planning.
+Transfer Student orientation-advising is scheduled Friday, August 29 in EERC 131, 1-3:30.

-Fall 2013 Classes are determined based on your math placement.
+Fall 2014 Classes are determined based on your ALEKS math placement.
 The Registrar's Office will schedule your ‘Cohort' courses: MAth, ENGineering and PHysics, in mid-July.
-Look for your schedule on Banweb then.
+Look for your schedule on Banweb (MyMichiganTech) then.

 Computer Engineers: You may take the CS Programming Skills test online if you are an experienced programmer.
 If you pass the test, you may take CS1131 in fall, instead of CS1121 and then CS1122.
-If you are undecided between computer engineering and computer science, feel free to contact me with questions.
-906-487-2232 or firstname.lastname@example.org.
+Contact Trever with questions: 906-487-2240 or email@example.com.

 Electrical Engineers: CH 1150/1151, University Chemistry is required for Electrical Engineering majors.
 Carefully choose the correct starting chemistry course for you.
 If you are not well-prepared for CH1150/1151, take CH1000 first.
 A chemistry course will be scheduled for you.
 You may switch to the correct Chem course for you.
 Contact Judy if you wish to switch: firstname.lastname@example.org.

 Math - if you are not ready for calculus

 CH 1150 – University Chemistry I is required for Electrical Engineers.
 CH 1150/1151 University Chemistry I and Lab.
 CH 1153 is optional recitation section, recommended if you would like weekly review of chemistry material.

 Chemistry – read here for Chemistry course selection help.
 We strongly urge students to register for the correct chemistry course during or before Orientation.